skaicker/skaicker.github.io/index.md

 # Future Attorney.
 Former Economic Consultant.

 I'm Sanjana Kaicker, a 1L at Boston University School of Law with a deep interest in international trade — particularly trade remedies litigation and CFIUS compliance — and the intersection of cybersecurity & AI and national security.
+I am additionally interested in technology transactions, and generally, how we can use artificial intelligence to empower legal solutions.

 Before law school, I worked as a Senior Associate at Ankura Consulting Group, where I conducted data-driven analysis in high-stakes healthcare disputes, collaborating with top law firms and leading experts on payor–provider litigation and pharmacy pricing investigations.